testing-library/eslint-plugin-testing-library/docs/rules/no-wait-for-empty-callback.md

 ## Rule Details

 This rule aims to ensure the correct usage of `waitFor` and `waitForElementToBeRemoved`, in the way that they're intended to be used.
-If an empty callback is used, these methods will just wait a tick, instead of making sure that a node was added or removed to the DOM.
+If an empty callback is passed, these methods will just wait next tick of the event loop before proceeding, and that's not consistent with the philosophy of the library.
+**Instead, insert an assertion in that callback function.**

 Examples of **incorrect** code for this rule: